Table of Contents

 |Installed Versions:||13, 14 (KillDevil)

 14, 15 (Longleaf)

 You can purchase and install Stata locally in your computer.
 Stata is available to faculty and students through UNC Software Acquisition.
 Please visit their webpage for more information.

-Stata is available for use on the Research Computing servers Kure and Killdevil.
+Stata is available for use on the Research Computing servers Killdevil.
 The following documents provide several options for running Stata and other high-performance computing software.
 These documents include general instructions common to all applications, and specific instructions for each application.